 Subsidies to the export sector can be either direct export subsidies or production subsidies on the export side.
 The former are granted to producers only on the part of their output that is in fact exported, so they are subsidies working across borders.
 The latter are given on the whole production of the exported good.
 Production subsidies to exporters are superior to export subsidies (that can be seen as negative tariffs) in the fact that they are less distortionary.
-Indeed, while export subsidies, as well as tariffs, create two types of distortions, on both the production and the consumption side, production subsidies generate distortions only on the production side (again see, eg,, Gandolfo, 2006).
+Indeed, while export subsidies, as well as tariffs, create two types of distortions, on both the production and the consumption side, production subsidies generate distortions only on the production side (see, for example, Gandolfo 2006).
 Yet production subsidies are more costly for governments than export ones (because all production must be subsidized).
-Quotas may have some advantages vis-à-vis tariffs and subsidies since they reduce uncertainty in the sought outcome and automatically reduce the level of protection as domestic costs fall (Melitz, 2005).
-However, like tariffs quotas have undesirable distortionary effects on consumption, but are likely to generate less revenue than equivalent tariffs.
+Quotas may have some advantages vis-à-vis tariffs and subsidies since they reduce uncertainty in the sought outcome and automatically reduce the level of protection as domestic costs fall (Melitz 2005).
+However, like tariffs quotas have undesirable distortionary effects on consumption, but generate less revenue than equivalent tariffs.

-Thus, in the presence of perfect markets, subsidies (as well as tariffs, quotas, and any form of protection) imply welfare costs in terms of distortions on the production side, or both on the production and the consumption side, causing a misalignment between the optimal world price and the domestic price.
-As we have seen in subsection 2, however, in the presence of market failures such as economies of scale or externalities, they may be used to correct existing distortions in the good and factor markets and aligning optimal and actual prices; hence they may turn out welfare improving (detailed theoretical treatment can be found in WTO, 2006: 58-62).
-Promoting exports rather than protecting the domestic production: (1) induces firms to increase productivity to be competitive in the international market, (2) gives incentives only to high productivity firms,3 and (3) leads to market expansion allowing for the exploitation of the Marshallian externalities and makes domestic firms aware of the foreign demand.
+Thus, in the presence of perfect markets, subsidies (as well as tariffs, quotas, and any form of protection) imply welfare costs in terms of distortion on the production side, or both on the production and the consumption side, causing a misalignment between the optimal world price and the domestic price.
+However, in the presence of market failures such as economies of scale or externalities, subsidies may be used to correct existing distortions in the good and factor markets and align optimal and actual prices; hence they may turn out to be welfare improving (detailed theoretical treatment can be found in WTO (2006, pp. 58-62)).
+Promoting exports rather than protecting the domestic production

+- 1. induces firms to increase productivity to be competitive in the international market, - 2. gives incentives only to high productivity firms,1 - 3. leads to market expansion allowing the exploitation of the Marshallian externalities and makes domestic firms aware of the foreign demand.

 There are a number of possible arguments against the use of export subsidies.
 First, the subsidy may be used by the firm for objectives other than increasing exports.
-In developing countries, where control mechanisms are less efficient, this case may be very likely.
+In developing countries, where control mechanisms are less efficient, this case may be frequent.
 Second, the export subsidy schemes are often complex and usually require specific government capabilities in allocating them.

 Of course, even in situations where a subsidy can be theoretically justified, there is an array of implementation issues.
 The evaluation of the actual situations in which in practice a government subsidizing intervention is recommended is far from being straightforward from theoretical models' consideration.
 Implementation issues also arise in the presence of government failures that can be responsible for results different from the desired ones.
-These important concerns lead to the consideration that trade (as any) policy decisions take place in a complex institutional environment, are often dictated by special interests (Grossman and Helpman, 1994) and their actual effects strongly depend on how they interact with the political power of the elites (Acemoglu and Robinson, 2006; Robinson, 2009).
+These important concerns lead to the consideration that trade (as any) policy decisions take place in a complex institutional environment, are often dictated by special interests (Grossman and Helpman 1994) and their actual effects strongly depend on how they interact with the political power of the elites (Acemoglu and Robinson 2006; Robinson 2009).